MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/always-encrypted-support.md

 ### [OR a table:] Column encryption strategy

 In Power BI Report Server, the column encryption strategy can be *deterministic* or *randomized*.
-The following table spells out differences in using the two types.
+The following table spells out differences, depending on which strategy it uses.

 |Use  |Deterministic  |Randomized  |
 |---------|---------|---------|